-The site is located within the Orange 400m to 2.5km Indicative Habitat Impact Zone and proposes the net increase of two dwellings.
+The site is located within the Orange 400m to 2.5km Indicative Habitat Impact Zone and proposes the net increase of three dwellings.
 A shadow Template HRA has been submitted and is deemed acceptable.
-The fee of £440 has been received prior to any permission being granted allowing the proposal to address the impacts on the designated wildlife areas.
-The HMMS fee, being received, would ensure any incombination effects resulting from development on the designated sites within the Borough can be adequately mitigated and the appropriate monitoring secured.
+An appropriate fee of £330 has been received to ensure the proposal addresses the impacts on the designated wildlife areas.
+The HMMS fee, being received, would ensure any in-combination effects resulting from development on the designated sites within the Borough can be adequately mitigated and the appropriate monitoring secured.

 No measures to secure biodiversity enhancements have been proposed.
-However, measures such bird boxes should be included on any grant of permission to provide nesting opportunities for bird as per the response from the County Ecologist.
+However, measures such bird boxes should be included on any grant of permission to provide nesting opportunities for birds as per the response from the County Ecologist.